 Gross Revenues consist of (i) Revenues exclusive of Lease Related Revenues, (ii) the Stable and Reliable Funding Sources (as defined below), and (iii) all other revenues, receipts, grants, contributions, subsidies and funds received by the Authority in respect of the Transit System which can be lawfully pledged under the Resolution, provided that the Capital Contributions and the Federal Operating Subsidies are excluded from Gross Revenues.
 Although "Federal Operating Subsidies" are referred to in the definition of Gross Revenues, the federal government no longer provides operating subsidies to the Authority.

-"Capital Contributions" include any capital contributions or grants paid to the Authority by the federal government or a Participating Jurisdiction.
 For a description of the funding of the Capital Costs of the Transit System, see "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System" herein.

 Revenues